hasktorch/hasktorch/README.md

 [TorcH](https://github.com/pytorch/pytorch/tree/master/torch/lib/TH) C
 tensor/math library shared by [Torch](http://torch.ch/) and
 [PyTorch](http://pytorch.org/).
-This project is an independent unsponsored/unaffiliated open source effort.
+This project is an independent (unsponsored/unaffiliated) open source effort.

-**hasktorch is in early development and should only be used by contributing developers at the current time.**
+**NOTE: hasktorch is in early development and should only be used by contributing developers at the current time.**

 ## Project Structure